 Note: Robustness: Hitler speeches.
 The table shows estimates of equation (5).
 Dependent variable is NSDAP vote share.
 Column 1 adds log of distance to Hitler speech (II) at Dirt-Track-Bahn Fuhlsbüttel (23 April 1932), column 2 adds log of distance to Hitler speech (III) at Victoria-Stadion Hoheluft (20 July 1932), column 3 adds log of distance to Hitler speech (IV) at Zoo Hallen (03 March 1933) interacted with an indicator = 1 for election after corresponding speech.
 Column 4 adds log of distance to all three speeches interacted with corresponding post speech indicator.
 Hitler speech (I) takes place at Sagebiel Säle on 1 March 1932.
 This is before first election observed in the main time period of study.
 Hence we cannot observe the impact in the first difference setting for the full sample.
 We do investigate whether log of distance to speech (I) is correlated with our main treatment (Table A.10: col. 2).
 In all specifications we control for polling station and election fixed effects as well as for street and demographic characteristics interacted with election fixed effects.
+We use the main panel of 1932 and 1933 elections.
 Standard errors clustered at polling station level in brackets.

-Table A.14: Robustness.
+Table A.13: Robustness.
 Other propaganda and distance to march.

-log distance to Within 500m from
+Within 500m from: log distance to

 (1) (2)

 EF rally Speech (I)

-Share households directly exposed (200m) -0.033 -0.000
+Share households directly exposed (200m) -0.000 -0.033

-[0.051] [0.001]
+[0.001] [0.051]

-Indirect exposure of households 0.000 -0.000
+Indirect exposure of households -0.000 0.000

-[0.018] [0.000]
+[0.000] [0.018]

-Constant 9.463 -0.142
+Constant -0.142 9.463

-[1.233] [0.142]
+[0.142] [1.233]

 Demographic controls Yes Yes

 Street controls Yes Yes

-R^2 0.315 0.013
+R^2 0.013 0.315

-Mean dependent variable 1.616 0.002
+Mean dependent variable 0.002 1.616

 Observations 622 622

 Note: Robustness: Other propaganda events and exposure.
 Col. 1: Dependent variable is an indicator whether a polling station is located within 500m of location of a Eiserne Front rally.
 Col. 2: Dependent variable is log distance to Hitler speech (I) at Sagebiel Säle on 1 March 1932.
 We include demographic and street controls in all specifications.
-Standard errors clustered at polling station level in brackets.
+Robust standard errors in brackets.